 Subscriber Lindsay E. introduced me to the When Pigs Fly Bakery website which sells fourteen varieties of their breads par-baked.
 Prices range from $4.00 to $6.00 a loaf.
 When you order, choose either ‘sliced’ which is fresh baked bread ready to eat, or ‘par-baked’ which will arrive frozen.

 If you’re feeding a crowd, order in bulk from foodservicedirect.com.
+When Pigs Fly are no longer using this service, but there are several other brands available.
 Choose from among thirteen different types of bread, from breadsticks to a mini par-baked paesano loaf.

-Walmart sells par-baked breads made by Schar to be ordered online, or you can just pop into your local Walmart.
+Amazon sells gluten free par-baked breads made by Schar to be ordered online, or you can just pop into your local Walmart.

 Whole Foods sells par-baked bread in their freezer section.
 They sell baguettes, Ciabatta and several other varieties.
 They are delicious and easy.
 Prices are $2.65 to $4.80 a loaf.